What Is a Nutraceutical Merchant Account?

 “In the high-risk world, going offshore can be a bridge to growth, but only if you cross it with the right partner.”

-At QuadraPay we have helped many businesses get approved for Offshore accounts.
+At QuadraPay, we have helped many businesses get approved for Offshore accounts.
 Contact us today so that we can evaluate these global options for your business.

 How Do Virtual Terminals Benefit Nutraceutical Businesses Offering Mail-Order Services?

 Virtual terminals can be a great tool for nutraceutical businesses that accept orders over the phone or by mail.
-With a virtual terminal, you can manually enter a customer’s credit card information using Internet connected computers without requiring a physical credit card reader.
+With a virtual terminal, you can manually enter a customer’s credit card information using Internet-connected computers without requiring a physical credit card reader.
 Moto terminals are especially beneficial for those nutraceutical businesses that don’t operate in a traditional storefront environment.

-With a virtual terminal, you will be able to process one-time sales as well as set up recurring billing.
-This way your customers will be able to get a consistent supply of nutraceuticals.
-Advanced virtual terminals come with features such as fraud filters, customer database and invoice creation.
 All these features can help you stay organized and reduce the risk of payment fraud.
-With the virtual terminal, you will be able to take payments from anywhere and process orders quickly as well as manage everything in one place.
+With the virtual terminal, you will be able to take payments from anywhere and process orders quickly, as well as manage everything in one place.
 You can do all of this without spending money on buying costly retail credit card terminals.

-The pricing for a Nutra merchant account is generally a bit higher than regular low-risk merchant accounts.
-This is primarily because the banking industry considers nutraceuticals and related businesses as high risk.
-One of the main costs involved in processing payments for nutraceuticals is the transaction fee.
-This generally ranges between 1% and 5% plus a small fixed fee that can be 10 to 50 cents.
+It generally ranges between 1% and 5% plus a small fixed fee that can be 10 to 50 cents.
 Keep in mind that the transaction percentage varies based on the provider and also on the card type used.
 Debit card transactions for nutraceuticals are cheaper; however, business credit card transactions are expensive.

 Apart from the transaction fees, you will also be paying a monthly account management fee, which is generally between $10 and $30.
 Some payment processors also charge a gateway fee, which can be around $10 to $20.
-Other charges that can apply include chargeback fees, refund fees, statement fees, early termination fees, and batch fee.
-Most payment service providers will hold a rolling reserve that can range from 5% to 10%.
-Make sure that you ask your payment service provider to declare all the fees and costs involved before you accept the agreement.
+Other charges that can apply include chargeback fees, refund fees, statement fees, early termination fees, and batch fees.

 What KYC Documents Are Required to Set Up a Nutraceutical Merchant Account?